The March 2026 AI Coding Tool Stack

 Context7 MCP

 What: Pulls real-time, version-specific documentation into your prompts.
 9,000+ libraries.
 Why: Eliminates “Claude made up a function name that doesn’t exist in this version.”
-This is the #1 most-mentioned tool on r/ClaudeAI right now.
-Install: Add to your MCP config.
-Context7 pulls the right docs for YOUR version of the library.
-Alternative: Deepcon (claims 90% accuracy vs 65% for Context7), Docfork (open-source, MIT license)
+Still the #1 most-mentioned tool on r/ClaudeAI.
+Pricing: Free tier: ~1,000 requests/month (down from 6,000 after the January 2026 cut).
+Paid tiers available for higher limits and private repos via context7.com/dashboard.
+Install:

 Claude Opus 4.6 (1M context)

 What: Latest Claude model with genuine working memory across long sessions.
 Why: One developer did a full code review of multiple codebases that normally takes a week.
 Opus 4.6 handled it in one session with a 30-minute pause.
-The working memory is the real upgrade — it doesn’t lose the thread.
+The working memory is the real upgrade.
+It doesn’t lose the thread.
+Pricing: Claude Code subscription: $20/mo (consumer) or $100/mo (Max).
+API usage billed per token.
 How: Available in Claude Code.
 Set as default model.

 Airlock